Ula666/eng84_dev_env/README.md

 - `vagrant plugin install vagrant-hostsupdater --plugin-version=1.0.2`

-### Let's run the tests on our hosts machine and pass the tests by installing the required dependencies

 ### Let's automate the installation of required dependencies in our vagrant file to run our script

 - add shell script path to our Vagrantfile